On the Eigencurve at classical weight one points: Introduction

 Let us now explain the main ideas behind the proof of Theorem~\ref{main-thm}.
-In \S\ref{deform} we introduce a deformation problem for $\rho_f$ representable by a $\bar\Q_p$-algebra $\cR$ which by \S\ref{main} surjects to the completed local ring of the Eigencurve at $f_\alpha$.
-The computation of the tangent space of $\cR$ represents an important part of the proof and shows that its dimension is always $1$, hence the above surjection is an isomorphism and the Eigencurve is smooth at $f_\alpha$ (the question of the etaleness is treated parallely by the studying the algebra of the fiber of the weight map at $f_\alpha$).
-The tangent space is interpreted as usual as a subspaces of $\rH^1(\Q,\ad \rho_f)$ satisfying certain local condition, but since $\ad \rho_f$ has finite image, it can be further viewed as a subspace of $\Hom(G_H,\bar \Q_p)^4$, for some finite Galois extension $H$ of $\Q$.
-Its dimension can be easily deduced from a general version of the Leopoldt conjecture for $H$, which is not available for all the $H$ we have to consider.
-To circumvent this problems, we use the Baker-Brumer theorem (the very theorem of transcendence theory used to prove Leopoldt's conjecture for all abelian extension of $\Q$ or of an imaginary quadratic field) together with a crucial lemma saying that our tangent space has a basis of cocycles defined over $\bar\Q$.
-The setting for this computation is developed in \S\ref{deform} and \S\ref{baker-brumer} while the computation itself is performed in \S\ref{exc} and \S\ref{dih}.
+In \S\ref{deforms} we introduce a deformation problem $\cD$ for $\rho$ representable by a $\bar\Q_p$-algebra $\cR$ which by \S\ref{main} surjects to the completed local ring $\cT$ of the eigencurve at $f_\alpha$.
+The computation of the tangent space to $\cD$ represents an important part of the proof and shows that its dimension is always $1$, hence the above surjection $\cR \rightarrow \cT$ is an isomorphism and the eigencurve is smooth at $f_\alpha$.
+The question of the etaleness is treated in a parallel way by studying the algebra of the fiber of the weight map at $f_\alpha$, which corresponds to another deformation problem $\cD'$.
+The tangent spaces to $\cD'$ and $\cD$ are interpreted in \S\ref{tangent-defn} as subspaces of $\rH^1(\Q,\ad\rho)$ satisfying certain conditions.
+Using that $\rho$ has finite image, we apply inflation-restriction sequences in \S\ref{infres} to further view the tangent spaces as subspaces of $\Hom(G_H,\bar \Q_p) \otimes \ad \rho$, where $H$ is the finite Galois extension of $\Q$ cut out by the adjoint representation of $\rho$.
+In \S\ref{bakerbrumer} we introduce a natural $\bar \Q$-subspace $\Hom(G_H,\bar \Q_p)_{\bar \Q}$ of $\Hom(G_H,\bar \Q_p)$, stable by the natural action of $\Gal(H/\Q)$, and using the Baker--Brumer theorem in transcendence theory we give a complete description of this subspace as a $\Gal(H/\Q)$-representation.
+The crucial Proposition~\ref{cocycle} asserts that our tangents spaces have basis of elements lying in $\Hom(G_H,\bar \Q_p)_{\bar \Q} \otimes \ad \rho$.
+Computing their dimensions becomes then a pleasant exercise in representation theory of finite groups, which is done in \S\ref{tangent}.